WrestleMania XXVII: Background

+The 27th annual WrestleMania was held at the Georgia Dome in Atlanta, Georgia.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania XXVII was scheduled to be held on April 3, 2011, at the Georgia Dome in Atlanta, Georgia.
-It featured wrestlers from the Raw and SmackDown brands.
+WrestleMania XXVII was scheduled to be held on April 3, 2011, at the Georgia Dome in Atlanta, Georgia and featured wrestlers from the Raw and SmackDown brands.

 In September 2009, it was reported that the city of Atlanta was seeking to host WrestleMania XXVII at the Georgia Dome.
 Atlanta's main rival bid came from the city of Miami, Florida, which proposed to host the event at Sun Life Stadium along with WrestleMania Axxess at the Miami Beach Convention Center and the WWE Hall of Fame ceremony at the American Airlines Arena.
 Miami would eventually become the host for WrestleMania XXVIII.
 Atlanta was formally announced as the site at a press conference on February 1, 2010.
-According to WWE's senior vice president of special events, John Saboor, Atlanta was ultimately chosen for, among other reasons, "their track record of success with large events, rich in its tradition with the WWE, and great infrastructure."
-The event marked the first time WrestleMania was held in the state of Georgia.
+According to WWE's senior vice president of special events, John Saboor, Atlanta was ultimately chosen for, among other reasons, "their track record of success with large events, rich in its tradition with the WWE, and great infrastructure".
+The event marked the first time WrestleMania was held in the U.S. state of Georgia.